-If an earlier queue project that is responsible for providing additional sub-transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for sub-transmission capacity additions of their own.
-As of the date of this report, there is one project in the queue (GI #530) ahead of the passed on to should changes be made to their queue position or generation output.
+If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
+As of the date of this report, there are projects in the queue (GI #530, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, and GI #605) ahead of for which costs related to sub-transmission capacity upgrades or additions could be passed on to should changes be made to their queue position or generation output.
+The recommended upgrades for GI #530, GI #551, GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, and GI #605 were assumed to be completed prior to the interconnection of the Project.

-The identified contingent facility upgrades for GI #530 are required to be completed prior to the interconnection of the Project and are estimated to take longer to construct than the interconnection facilities and network upgrades for this Project.
-Details on the contingent facilities identified from GI #530 are in Appendix D. For this and other reasons, the cost estimates included in this FSR are estimates only, are based on currently known or assumed facts that may not be accurate or materialize, and are subject to change.
+The identified contingent facility upgrades for GI #530 are required to be completed prior to the interconnection of the Project and as of the date of this report, do not have an estimated in-service date due to the project being formally suspended.
+These contingent facility upgrades may take longer to construct than the interconnection facilities and network upgrades for this Project.
+Details on the contingent facilities identified from GI #530 are in Appendix D. For this and other reasons, the cost estimates included in this FSR are estimates only, are based on currently known or assumed facts that may not be accurate or materialize and are subject to change.